 If you’re looking to install a tankless water heater in your home, then get in touch with us right away.
 Tankless water heaters do not have a tank to store hot water.
 Rather, whenever there is a demand for hot water, the water flows into the water heater, thus triggering the heating elements or burner.
 As the water is heated by the burner, it flows to wherever the demand is located.
 When the demand is turned off, the heating system also turns off until the next demand is created.

 Tankless water heater manufacturers state that tankless units use up to 30 to 50 percent less energy than tank type units.
 These energy savings of 30 to 50 percent apply to only 30 percent of the bill, not your total energy bill.
 This roughly converts to approximately $100 in annual savings for the average household.

 - Regular maintenance extends the unit’s life expectancy

-- Boosts performance of water heater
+- Boosts performance of the water heater

 - Annual draining and flushing to minimize mineral buildup

 One of the major causes of water heater problems is the buildup of minerals in the heater’s tanks.
 These deposits are left behind during the heating process.
 As the deposits build up, it becomes harder to heat the water.
 Hence, your heater should be drained and flushed on an annual basis.
 When you contact us, we’ll also check the temperature and pressure relief valve, shut-off valve and drain valve for proper operation.

 If your water heater breaks down, it doesn’t always mean that you need to replace it.
 There are many possible reasons why your heater has stopped working.
 For example, it could be as simple as a bad thermal coupling or a defective gas regulator.
 Compared to the cost of a new heater, these repairs are relatively inexpensive.